The Oxford Club Guide to Gold: The Owner’s Manual

 For starters, resources are cyclical in nature.
 Cycles can be shortened or extended.
 But the cycles remain a core foundation of price movement.

-As an investor, you need to understand that it appears gold and miners hit bottom at the end of 2015 after a long, multiyear down cycle.
-Since then, gold has slowly been trending back up.
+As an investor, you need to understand that gold and miners completed their last major bear phase in the mid-2010s and have since entered a long-term recovery cycle.
+Since then, gold has been trending back up.

 Now, there’s no magical length to any cycle.
 They do vary.
-But gold is definitely near the bottom, not the top.
+But gold is not yet at the top.
 The same goes for miners.

-The commodities bull market should last at least seven years.
-And thanks to the preceding bear market, which strongly discouraged investments into new gold mines, it could significantly exceed seven years.
+A typical commodities bull market will last at least seven years.
+And thanks to the bear market preceding this one, which strongly discouraged investments into new gold mines, it could significantly exceed seven years.

 The unintended benefit of lower gold prices is that it forced the better producers to become much leaner in terms of cost structures.
-Producers are making tough calls in terms of costs, projects and rationalizing their overall operations.
+Producers made tough calls in terms of costs, projects, and rationalizing their overall operations.

 More and more seeds are being planted for an incredible future move in well-managed gold producers that could make the tech boom look like a tea party.
 And all the fundamental drivers for a bull market in gold are still in place.